Are you the go to person for your sub-specialty?

 If more than one nominee applies to represent the same subspecialty, a vote will be taken from the BAPS membership.

 - Hepatobiliary surgery, curated by Evelyn Peng Ong

 - General surgery of childhood

-If you are interested, please send your contact details, current position and 400 words summarising why you are suited to the post to Peng Ong and Shan Teo stating your subspecialty.
+If you are interested, please send your contact details, current position and 400 words summarising why you are suited to the post to Evelyn Ong and Shan Teo stating your subspecialty.